NetLogo/Time-Extension/README.md

 ## Installation

 The Time extension is now available through the extensions manager.
-Simply including `extensions [table]` at the top of the model should prompt NetLogo to download the extension (you must be using NetLogo 6.1 or later).
+Simply including `extensions [time]` at the top of the model should prompt NetLogo to download the extension (you must be using NetLogo 6.1 or later).

 Alternatively, [download the latest version of the extension](https://raw.githubusercontent.com/NetLogo/NetLogo-Libraries/6.1/extensions/time-2.0beta.zip) (Note that this extension is compiled for NetLogo 6.1 and may not work for earlier versions of NetLogo) Unzip the archive and rename the directory to "time".
 Move the renamed directory to the "extensions" directory inside your NetLogo application folder (i.e. [NETLOGO]/extensions/).
 Or you can place the time directory under the same directory holding the NetLogo model in which you want to use this extension.